-The letter of intent allows you to count all investments within a 13-month period in Class U-2 Shares of the Fund as if you were making them all at once for the purposes of calculating the applicable reduced sales charges.
+The letter of intent allows you to count all investments within a 13-month period in Class L Shares of the Fund as if you were making them all at once for the purposes of calculating the applicable reduced sales charges.
 The minimum initial investment under a letter of intent is 5% of the total letter of intent amount.
 The letter of intent does not preclude the Fund from discontinuing sales of its shares.
 You may include a purchase not originally made pursuant to a letter of intent under a letter of intent entered into within 90 days of the original purchase.
-To determine the applicable sales charge reduction, you also may include (1) the cost of Class U-2 Shares of the Fund which were previously purchased at a price including a front end sales charge during the 90-day period prior to the Distributor receiving the letter of intent, and (2) the historical cost of shares of other Funds you currently own acquired in exchange for Class U-2 Shares, respectively, the Fund purchased during that period at a price including a front-end sales charge.
-You may combine purchases and exchanges by family members (as defined by your Financial Intermediary) for purposes of the letter of intent.
+To determine the applicable sales charge reduction, you also may include (1) the cost of Class L Shares of the Fund which were previously purchased at a price including a front end sales charge during the 90-day period prior to the Distributor receiving the letter of intent, and (2) the historical cost of shares of other Funds you currently own acquired in exchange for Class L Shares, respectively, the Fund purchased during that period at a price including a front-end sales charge.
+You may combine purchases and exchanges by family members (limited to spouse and children, under the age of 21, living in the same household).
 You should retain any records necessary to substantiate historical costs because the Fund, the transfer agent and any Financial Intermediaries may not maintain this information.
 Shares acquired through reinvestment of dividends are not aggregated to achieve the stated investment goal.